biocommons/hgvs/doc/key_concepts.rst

-External Data
+External Data Sources
-@@@@@@@@@@@@@
+@@@@@@@@@@@@@@@@@@@@@

-Variant mapping and validation requires access to external data, specifically exon structures, transcript alignments, and protein accessions.
+Variant mapping and validation requires access to external data, specifically exon structures, transcript alignments, accessions, and sequences.
 In order to isolate the hgvs package from the myriad choices and tradeoffs, these data are provided through an implementation of the (abstract) Data Provider Interface (:class:`hgvs.dataproviders.interface`).
-A concrete implementation of this interface uses `UTA <https://bitbucket.org/biocommons/uta>`_, a public archive of transcripts, transcript sequences, and transcript-reference sequence alignments.
-Invitae provides a public UTA instance at ``uta.invitae.com:5432`` (PostgreSQL).
+Currently, the only concrete implementation of the data provider interface uses `UTA
+<https://bitbucket.org/biocommons/uta>`_, an archive of transcripts,
+transcript sequences, and transcript-reference sequence alignments.

+Invitae provides a public UTA instance at ``uta.biocommons.org:5432`` (PostgreSQL).  `hgvs` uses this public UTA instance by default, so most users won't need to worry about this aspect of the hgvs package.
+However, a docker image of UTA is also available; see :ref:`installation` for details.

 Alternatively, users may implement their own providers that conform to the data providers interface.

-HGVS uses the public UTA instance by default, so most users won't need to worry about this aspect of the hgvs package.
+See :mod:`hgvs.dataproviders.uta` for an example.

 .. |eg| replace:: *e.g.,*